 Guide for employees: Working from home tips for COVID-19 and beyond

 She also reports that some employers are keen to use this time as a test to see if they can build in more remote working for the future.
 “Employees are asking for more flexibility on working location so that you can maintain relationships with your colleagues in the office and maximise opportunities for team-working by being in the same place, but also working from home when you need to really concentrate and focus on something."

 Remote working also has the potential to benefit employers, as more staff working from home means that less office space is required, reducing costs.
-Making office working optional also has the benefit of widening the pool from which employers can recruit from.
+Making office working optional also has the benefit of widening the pool from which employers can recruit from, so it may not be the case that many companies will switch to a complete remote work environment.
 “Our view is that lockdown in the UK will change the way we view home-working and widen recruitment opportunities now that we don’t feel that we need to employ someone local because they must be in the office everyday.”

 Remote working and childcare responsibilities

 Helen Colechin, MD of HR Dept South London, highlighted the issue of employees working from home who also have child care responsibilities.
 She said that “many working parents are currently juggling work and child care responsibilities, which previously employers might have had concerns with.

 “There will need to be good assessments of how this has worked if there are to be ongoing requests to employers for this to become a more permanent arrangement.”

 Watch our webinar: Supporting staff with childcare during lockdown

 Now might be a good time for employers to begin assessing how well homeworking works for their business: surveys can help to capture data on how employees feel their performance is affected by working at home, and more objective measures such as KPIs can show whether homeworking is having a positive or negative impact on things like productivity.
 If it can be shown that homeworking has an overall positive impact on business, employers might consider making homeworking a permanent feature of the future workplace.